 Which rate suits you best ?

 To avoid a high energy billit is generally recommended that people who prefer security should choose a fixed rate for electricity.
 For natural gas, a variable rate might be more attractive as the natural gas rate is more stable.
-However, this does not stop some energy suppliers from offering a more attractive gas price.
+However, this does not stop some energy suppliers from offering a more attractive gas price than others.

 It is also worth noting that current events can affect the situation as well.
-As a matter of fact, because of the price surge as a result of the post-lockdown economic recovery and the conflict between Ukraine and Russia, almost all Belgian suppliers withdrew their fixed rate contracts from the market.
-This was made in an attempt to prevent consumers from paying much higher instalments than the usual average.
+As a matter of fact, during the energy crisis in 2021 and 2022, almost all Belgian suppliers had withdrawn their fixed rate contracts from the market, in an attempt to prevent consumers from paying much higher instalments than the usual average.
+Since the start of 2023, these fixed rate contracts are back, though their prices is significantly higher that variable ones for now.

 Two tips to find out the right the electricity rate for you

 It is easy to feel overwhelmed by the huge number of electricity deals available on the market.
-Indeed, across all regions, there are 388 deals for professionals and households!
+Indeed, across all regions, there are more than 360 deals for electricity and gas for professionals and households!

-This means there is a risk of choosing one at random, but nothing could be worse for your wallet.
+You could be tempted to choose one at random, but nothing would be riskier for your wallet.
 To save money, you must consider your needs before deciding which contract to take out.
 However, the financial aspect is not the only criterion that will determine which electricity supply deal you should choose.
 For example, it is just as important to check the supplier’s commercial and environmental policies as they may be incompatible with your deeply held convictions.
 Let us explain.

 1. Choose your electricity contract carefully